AgoraIO-Usecase/AgoraChat-UIKit-android/README.md

 }
 ```

-（5）Add CustomMessageAdapter in EaseChatFragment#Builder.
+（5）Add CustomMessageAdapter in UIKitChatFragment#Builder.

 ```kotlin
 builder.setCustomAdapter(CustomMessageAdapter())
 ```

-#### Customize settings by inheriting EaseChatFragment
+#### Customize settings by inheriting UIKitChatFragment

-Create a CustomChatFragment by inheriting EaseChatFragment and set it in EaseChatFragment#Builder.
+Create a CustomChatFragment by inheriting UIKitChatFragment and set it in UIKitChatFragment#Builder.

 ```kotlin
 builder.setCustomFragment(customChatFragment)